CarolinaFernandez/CarolinaFernandez.github.io/_posts/2019-03-25-Custom-Spring-error-with-Java-config.md

 #### Java classes

-First, the `SimpleMappingExceptionResolver` is extended to handle any exception and process any output in the "ModelAndView" object.
+First, the <code>SimpleMappingExceptionResolver</code> is extended to handle any exception and process any output in the "ModelAndView" object.
 This class can be registered later in the configuration of the web application so that it acts as the default resolver.

 **CustomSimpleMappingExceptionResolver.java**